ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 The example below shows processing grid cell keyboard events.
 The following can be noted:

-- Each time a `cellKeyPress` or `cellKeyDown` is fired, the details of the event are logged to the console.
+- Each time a `cellKeyDown` is fired, the details of the event are logged to the console.
 - When the user hits <kbd>S</kbd> on a row, the row selection is toggled.
-This is achieved through the `cellKeyPress` listener.

 <grid-example title='Keyboard Events' name='keyboard-events' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "columnpanel", "filterpanel", "setfilter"] }'></grid-example>